-The college set a number of financial indicators as part of its budget setting for 2019/20.
-All of the objectives apart from the Adjusted Current Ratio score were met and are outlined below:
+The college set several financial indicators as part of its budget setting for 2020/21.
+All the objectives were met and are outlined below:

-- Maintain an ESFA Financial Health rating of Good including an Adjusted Current Ratio of at least 1.4 in order to safeguard performance against future loan covenant requirements.
-The end of year Adjusted Current Ratio is 1.34. - Maintain reduction in the level of ESFA subcontracted provision to no more than 5% of total income - Review and revise the format of Management Accounts to focus reporting and forecasting on income and contribution by business unit/departments and by ESFA classifications - Formalise a revised budget setting process and timetable and regularly update information using the ESFA financial health framework - Implement new income forecasting and reconciliation processes for the Marine School.
+- Maintain an ESFA Financial Health rating of Good including an Adjusted Current Ratio of at least 1.4 to safeguard performance against future loan covenant requirements - Maintain reduction in the level of ESFA subcontracted provision to no more than 5% of total income - Review and revise the year end statutory accounts process to ensure an earlier completion of the statutory accounts - Continued monitoring of the possible effect of Covid-19 regarding the college achieving the financial targets set in this budget.